ahliesantiago/ecommerce-webapp-ci/README.md

+# Village 88 E-Commerce web app
-This is my e-commerce website built with PHP and CodeIgniter 3.
+This is an e-commerce website built with PHP and CodeIgniter 3.

 This is my capstone project for Village 88 and is a work in progress.
 Front-end designed by Jhaver Gurtiza.

+(This and a few of my other projects are works in progress as I explore different tech stacks.
+This project in particular will undergo a major revamp in the future.)

 See below a screenshot of my ERD for the database used for this ecommerce website:
 ![My database ERD for the ecommerce web app](/resources/ERD_10.png)

+# Usage
 Navigating to the homepage of this website will first bring the guest user to the homepage - a dashboard or catalog showcasing the products.
 This view would be slightly different if a user has signed in, and if the signed-in user is an admin, they will instead be taken to the admin dashboard.

 An overview of each page and corresponding URLs: